zry98/movistar-home-hacks/RG3205W/README.en.md

 > [!IMPORTANT]
 > To identify these 2 variants, **the only reliable way** is to take off the back panel, to see the markings on the PCB, or the existence of USB Type-C connector.
 >
-> There have been several exceptions reported on the manufacture date on the adhesive label, for example, `2001` can be Rev4 or Rev5.
+> There have been several exceptions reported regarding the manufacture date "F.Fab(AAMM)" on the adhesive label, for example, `2001` can be Rev4 or Rev5.

 #### Rev4